felixleopoldo/trilearn/README.md

 Currently supported functionalities include:

 - Bayesian structure learning for discrete log-linear and Gaussian data.

 - Estimation of the number of decomopsable graphs with a given number of nodes.

 - Predictive classification using Bayesian model averaging (BMA).

 - Random generation of junction trees (the Christmas tree algorithm).

 ### Installation
+This package currently requires Python 2.7.
 If graphviz is not installed, you can install it from brew / aptitude / pacman for example
 ```
 $ brew install graphviz
 ```
-On Ubuntu you migh need to runn
+On Ubuntu you might need to run
 ```
 sudo apt-get install python-dev graphviz libgraphviz-dev pkg-config
 ```